DinisDimitris/stock-sentiment-cli/README.md

 # Stock Sentiment

 A tool for managing investment portfolios directly from your CLI.
-Run it directly, add it as a plugin to your favourite harnes or run it as a daily service.
+Run it directly, add it as a plugin to your favourite harness or simply run it as a service.

 ![Analysis run](docs/analysis.png)